jonathansillito/open-source-project-course/modules/bug-reports.md

 Note there can be important differences between documented procedures and actual project practice.
 Some procedures may not be documented but can be "discovered" through observation.
 By reading existing bug reports and discussions, for example.

+## Reflecting

-**Submit:** A one page reflection on the following questions.
+Submit a one page reflection on the following questions.
 There is no "right answer" here, but you will be graded on how insightful your answers are and the depth of understanding displayed.

 * In what way is analytical thinking relevant to bug reporting and triage?
 * Briefly summarize how bug reporting and fixing is handled in your OSS project.
 Provide some reflection on *why* things are done the way they are.